 Two provincial scale maps were generated to display the relative ranking of the mineral potential across the province for the Level 1 MRA.
 One map illustrated the mineral potential ranking based on the metallic mineral commodities and the second map illustrated the mineral potential based on the industrial mineral commodities.
-These maps are useful to illustrate very broad trends in the potential but are not valid for detailed analysis of tract rankings.
+These maps are useful to illustrate verv broad trends in the potential but are not valid for detailed analysis of tract rankings.
 The maps do not include any measure of important variables that have affected resource development in the province such as regional exploration histories and infrastructure development.
 The mineral assessment evaluation was carried out on a regional basis.
+Comparison of tract rankings from widely separated regions may result in flawed analysis due to their very different histories.
+Two tracts may have exactly the same mineral potential but due to the remote location of one relative to the other it will not have received the exploration attention over time and will likely have a lower mineral potential ranking than the tract that received the most exploration.
+Detailed comparison of tract rankings within a region or closely separated tracts in two adjacent regions is valid, as they will in most cases have shared a common exploration and developmental history.